node-migrator-bot/mason/readme.md

 # Mason

 Simple static-file build system for jade, stylus, and JavaScript.

-Express middleware for rendering the HTML, CSS, and JS (debug or compiled).
+Includes express plugin for easily rendering HTML, CSS, and JS in both development and production.

 ## Build static files (mason.json resides in __dirname)
 ```javascript